Technica-Corporation/ipls_anomaly_detection/README.md

 As shown here, Vehicle 4 is using "normal" data so the blue line, the error scores, will be below the yellow line.
 The other three vehicles are using "anomaly" data.

-The general "flow" for the demonstration is usually to start all four devices on normal data then swap one to anomaly data and let it train for a several minutes.
+The general "flow" for the demonstration is usually to start all four devices on normal data then swap one to anomaly data and let it train for several minutes.

 ![demo_architecture](resources/frontend3.png)

-After the blue error score line to dips back below the yellow line, swap one or more of the other vehicles to anomaly data.
+After the blue error score line dips back below the yellow line, swap one or more of the other vehicles to anomaly data.
 Here you will notice that their error score lines do not spike like the first one did due to the training done on the first device and sharing of model gradients via IPLS.

 ![demo_architecture](resources/frontend4.png)

-> **_NOTE:_**  If you terminate a Peer container, it will break the training of the other Peers; this is due to a bug with the IPLS code. vYou will need to terminate the rest of the containers, then start them again to proceed.
+> **_NOTE:_**  If you terminate a Peer container, it will break the training of the other Peers; this is due to a bug with the IPLS code.
+You will need to terminate the rest of the containers, then start them again to proceed.
 >
 >  If a new Peer joins after some initial Peers have been training for a bit, you might observe an error score spike on the initial Peers; this is due to a bug with the IPLS code.
 That spike is not persistent and will return to normal after the models update again.